Turkish lira weakens to record low beyond 8.1 against dollar

-ISTANBUL, Oct 27 (Reuters) - Turkey's lira weakened to a fresh record low against the dollar on Tuesday, after Ankara's relations with its Western allies soured in recent days and the central bank did not raise its policy rate last week.
+ISTANBUL, Oct 27 (Reuters) - Turkey's lira weakened to a record low against the dollar on Tuesday as Ankara's relations with its Western allies soured and the central bank did not raise its policy rate last week.

 Strains in ties with the United States, a row with France, a dispute between Turkey and Greece over maritime rights and the conflict in Nagorno-Karabakh have all unsettled investors.